dyvenia/viadot/CONTRIBUTING.md

 #### Release

-Once the modified `pyproject.toml` is merged to `2.0`, a version tag will be [automatically created](https://github.com/dyvenia/viadot/blob/2.0/.github/workflows/detect-and-tag-new-version.yml), and the [release workflow](https://github.com/dyvenia/viadot/blob/2.0/.github/workflows/cd.yml) will be triggered.
+Once the modified `pyproject.toml` is merged to `main`, a version tag will be [automatically created](https://github.com/dyvenia/viadot/blob/main/.github/workflows/detect-and-tag-new-version.yml), and the [release workflow](https://github.com/dyvenia/viadot/blob/main/.github/workflows/cd.yml) will be triggered.

 The release workflow will: